 So far there was no time to bring a website about my vintage computer collection to life.

-But a website for the Apple-1s and prototype Kenbak-1 is available.
+But a website for the Apple-1s and prototype Kenbak-1 are available.

 If you have vintage computer for sale, please contact me.
 All messages and pictures are treated confidentially.